LRShao/artworks/index.md

 I have been an ametuer in digital painting for a long time and I really enjoy drawing with tablet pen and software.

 ### My "Hand" Rendering of Young Drake from Uncharted 4
-reference picture and model comes from [Young Drake by Frank Tzeng](https://www.artstation.com/artwork/eVBEY)
+reference picture and model is [Young Drake by Frank Tzeng](https://www.artstation.com/artwork/eVBEY)

 ![Young Drake](http://imglf0.nosdn.127.net/img/L3pWV1luYk9ob2ZSQmlaYXZXdmdjbHpjakQvM1MvbXZWS09EbTN1OFZSVmtDMVlWSEp2OTNBPT0.png)